Gratheon/website/src/about/about/Brand meaning.md

 ## Brand meanings and association matrix

-💡 [Logo](Logo.md) can be interpreted in many ways.
+💡 [Logo 🧪](Logo%20🧪.md) can be interpreted in many ways.
 Some are actual technological blueprint of our products.
 Some are tied to bees, spirituality and [Culture and values](https://www.notion.so/Culture-and-values-be3138c1cf0a4ebe8628f14448654682?pvs=21)

 Here is a matrix meaning view of colors and shapes: